benpartington/CV/README.md

 ## Hobbies

-I paint and play the guitar!
+I paint and play wargames with miniatures, and I play the guitar!